"Untitled" (Perfect Lovers): Legacy

 According to Public Delivery, "Untitled" (Perfect Lovers) is one of González-Torres' most famous works.
 In 2002, Tobias Wong produced Perfect Lovers (Forever).
 Identical in all but one aspect, that being Wong's clocks are synchronized with the U.S. Atomic Clock, ensuring they both stay accurate to within one second over a period of a million years.

 In 2008, Welsh artist Cerith Wyn Evans created a remake entitled "Untitled" (Perfect Lovers + 1).
 The only difference between +1 and the original is the addition of one clock.
-In 2016, Frieze choose the piece as a "key artwork" from 1991–2016.
+In 2016, Frieze chose the piece as a "key artwork" from 1991 to 2016.

+In 2024, a group of museum workers at Glenstone - which owns an edition of "Untitled" (Perfect Lovers), on display at the time - created and wore buttons featuring clocks inspired by the artwork in support of a staff unionization campaign that was eventually successful.